-In addition to the field placement, students attend a regularly scheduled seminar meeting.
-The first two weeks of the semester involve hands-on training, homework and simulations in title examination and residential real estate closings.
-Thereafter, the seminar will have required readings and discussions structured and led by the two faculty members and frequently featuring presentations by experts in different aspects of real estate transactions.
+In the Real Estate Practicum, students are placed with real estate practice with real estate practitioners and are required to commit 10 hours per week (two sessions of 5 hours).
+Placements are done as a member of a two-person team.
+One member of the team is initially placed with a real estate attorney specializing in residential real estate, the other with an attorney at a title insurance company.
+Each team member works for six weeks with one attorney or the other and then switches right before spring break.
+In both placements, students work on a variety of title, closing, contract and related problems and will observe the operation of a law office and the interaction with clients, staff and other real estate professionals (brokers, lenders, appraisers, surveyors).
+As indicated on the List of Pairings, two team placements are in Springfield; two are in Connecticut (Windsor Locks and Hartford); one is split between Springfield and Hartford.
+Students must also enroll in a two credit seminar concurrent with their semester of fieldwork.
 As prerequisites for the course, students must have taken 2 or more of the following 6 courses: Land Finance and Transfer, Conveyancing, Real Estate Transactions, Taxation of Property, Land Use and Landlord-Tenant.
 The more prerequisites you have taken, the better, and Professors Baker and Stonefield strongly urge students to take (and will give preference in selection to students who have taken or will take) Land Finance and Transfer or Conveyancing.
 Enrollment is limited to 10 students in the spring semester only who have been selected through the clinic application process.
 A student must successfully complete 32 hours of law studies before enrollment in a clinic.
 A student may not simultaneously enroll in more than one clinic, more than one externship, or a clinic and an externship.
+This course satisfies 2 skills units